dfrappart/dfrappart.github.io/_posts/2022-09-26-State_of_Identity_In_AKS.markdown

 ```

-As a matter of fact, if we check the Cluster role bindings on the cluster, we can see a clusterrolebinding that bind the cluster admin role and that is called ``:
+As a matter of fact, if we check the Cluster role bindings on the cluster, we can see a clusterrolebinding that bind the cluster admin role and that is called `aks-cluster-admin-binding-aad`:

 ```bash